Exotic symplectic manifolds from Lefschetz fibrations

-Recall that in section 4 we have constructed, for all even $n$, two Lefschetz bifibrations with total spaces $W_0$ and $W_1$ which are both diffeomorphic to $T^* S^{n+1}$ with a single subcritical handle added.
+\begin{section}{Distinguishing $W_0$ and $W_1$.} Recall that in Section \ref{sectConstr} we constructed, for all even $n$, two Lefschetz fibrations with total spaces $W_0$ and $W_1$ which are both diffeomorphic to $T^* S^{n+1}$ with a single subcritical handle added.
 In this section we prove that the wrapped Floer cohomologies of the Lefschetz thimbles are non-zero for $W_0$ and zero for $W_1$.
 This proves Theorem \ref{mainT}.

+Briefly, the plan is to relate the computation of Floer cohomology for thimbles ``after the first wrappping" in the total space with a computation of Floer cohomology for corresponding vanishing cycles in the fiber.
+The resulting information about continuation map on Floer cohomlogies $HF_0(B , B) \mapsto HF_1(B ,B)$ then gives $HW(B,B)=0$.

+Recall that $\tau_A$ is the Dehn twist around the sphere $A$.
+Our first goal is to compute the rank of $HF(B, \tau_A(B))$ for Lagrangina spheres $A$ and $B$ in two cases - one when $A$ and $B$ are Hamiltonian isotopic, and another when they are ``sufficiently different" in the sense that will become clear shortly.
+These correspond to the situations with the vanishing cycles in the Lefschetz fibrations for $W_1$ and $W_2$ we have constructed in Section \ref{sectConstr}.